Saint Gobnait (Clarke): Description

-Gobnait is known as the patron saint of bees, and she is shown with bees hovering around her face, with a honeycomb at her feet, along with bees chase the thieves said by legend to have raided her church.
-In this story she unleashed bees against her attackers; Clarke shows "giant bees and tiny figures of frightened robbers peering out anxiously behind the blue-robed saint, whose pointed, impassive profile, unnaturally long slim hands and geometrically stylised body give her an otherworldly, non-human appearance".
+Gobnait is known as the patron saint of bees, and she is shown with bees hovering around her face, with a honeycomb at her feet, along with bees chasing the thieves said to have raided her church.
+In this story, she unleashed bees against her attackers; Clarke shows "giant bees and tiny figures of frightened robbers peering out anxiously behind the blue-robed saint, whose pointed, impassive profile, unnaturally long slim hands and geometrically stylised body give her an otherworldly, non-human appearance".

 In the upper panel, the victims of a plague fled to her for sanctuary and protection.
 The image shows her drawing the sign of the cross on the road and marking a line around her church with her crosier.
 According to O'Connell, the line represents the point beyond which "the infection did not come, so that none of those who lived and served with her suffered from the plague."